Thinking About a Professional Remodel — But Feeling Stuck About What Comes Next?

 This workshop helps you:

-• define the problems your remodel must solve
+name the real problems your remodel actually needs to solve

 This isn’t where you deal with budgets or constraints.